krauseannelize/da-ms-unicorn-performance/README.md

 ## Data Cleaning using Spreadsheets

 In the second part of the project, we will use spreadsheets to answer some questions as part of the deep dive.
 For this purpose, we are provided with an [extract of the dataset in csv format](/unicorn-dataset.csv).

-Important differences between the Unicorn Database and this extract:
+### Important differences between Unicorn Database and extract

 - The following columns were omitted from the extract:
   - `customer_id`: As the names of all customers are included, the id was deemed redundant.